mukeshydv/SwiftEnvPlugin/README.md

 - Automatically generates a Swift file containing constants for environment variables. ✨
 - Simplifies managing environment-specific values in Swift projects. ✨
 - Fully integrates with Swift Package Manager's plugin system. ✨
+- Customizable file and enum names, as well as access modifiers, via an xcconfig file. ✨

 ---